The Corporate Insolvency and Governance Act 2020

 - Applies to moratorium and other insolvency processes such as administration and liquidation.

 - Prevents automatic termination or right to termination of supply contracts.
 There is similar legislation already in place for utility and IT supplies.

 - Suppliers cannot require the settling of existing debt as a condition of supply.

 - Does not necessarily apply to suppliers who are small companies.

-- Directors will not be considered responsible for worsening the position for creditors between 1 March 2020 and 30 September 2020 in the context of wrongful trading claims.
+- Directors will not be considered responsible for worsening the position for creditors between 1 March 2020 and 30 September 2020 or 26 November 2020 and 30 April 2021 in the context of wrongful trading claims.

 Companies propose a restructuring plan to compromise various liabilities across its debt structure and different creditor class.
 As with a Scheme of Arrangement, the plan requires 75% support from each creditor class, however the Court has discretion to force through a proposal notwithstanding certain classes may dissent if the proposal does not prejudice their interests compared with the alternative such as liquidation or administration.